secullod/mym/README.md

 This project uses React, TypeScript, MongoDB, Express, and Docker<br>

-The project is deployed on Vercel here:
+The front-end is deployed on Vercel here: https://mym-frontend-nine.vercel.app/ The back-end is deployed on Vercel here: https://mym-api.vercel.app/

 The SPA implements the below functionality: